shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/the-graph-01-run-a-graph-node.md

-# Why running a local graph node?
+# Why run a local graph node?

-Developers are familiar with the idea of running a local webserver at the early stage of their work.
-Following the same principe we're going to do the same for the **THE GRAPH**.
-To sum up local graph node can be seen as a local webserver.
+Many Developers are familiar with the idea of running a local webserver in the early stages of their project.
+This helps them to rapidly design, write and test their code without needing to rely on external servers.
+Following this principle, we're going to do the same for the **The Graph Protocol**.
+A local graph node can be seen as loosely equivalent to a webserver, it will listen for requests and respond to the clients which connect to it.

 # How to setup a local graph node?

-If you have follow up the setup, you should now have:
+If you have followed up the setup, you should now have:

 - A working installation of docker
-- An API key for your alchemy application
+- An API key for your Alchemy application

 Now we can:

 - Run a containerized version of a graph node
-- Connect it to Ethereum mainnet using alchemy as a provider
+- Connect it to Ethereum mainnet using Alchemy as a provider

+{% hint style="warning" %}
+Linux and macOS users can run a script to ensure the necessary software is installed: `sudo ./script.sh`
+{% endhint %}

 From the root directory of the project, run: